verrazzano/docs/content/en/docs/setup/install/multicluster.md

 Verify that the admin cluster is collecting logs from the managed cluster.
 The output will include records which have the name of the managed cluster in the `cluster_name` field.

 You can find the OpenSearch Dashboards UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/access/_index.md" >}}).
-Searching the `verrazzano-system` data stream for log records with the `cluster_name` set to the managed cluster name yields logs for the manage cluster.
+Searching the `verrazzano-system` data stream for log records with the `cluster_name` set to the managed cluster name yields logs for the managed cluster.

 **Sample output of a OpenSearch Dashboards screen**